-Under Alternative 1, three site plans have been developed for Army AMDTF munitions storage at Andersen Air Force Base (AFB), reflecting slight differences in location all within Munitions Storage Area 1 on Andersen AFB in the northern portion of Guam: Alternatives 1, 2, and 3 (refer to Chapter 2, Figure 2.4-2).
-Natural conditions influencing water resources, such as rainfall, topography, surface drainage, soil and bedrock and porosity, and groundwater flow are similar at all three alternative locations.
-Therefore, potential impacts from implementing Alternatives 1, 2, or 3 would be nearly identical.
-The following impact analysis addresses potential impacts from Alternative 1, 2, or 3 as the same for water resources under both construction and operation activities.
+Under Alternative 1, three site plans have been developed for Army AMDTF munitions storage at Andersen Air Force Base (AFB), reflecting slight differences in location (all within the existing munitions storage area): Alternatives 1, 2, and 3 (refer to Chapter 2, Figure 2.4-2).
+In general terms from a water resources impact perspective, potential impacts from implementing Alternatives 1, 2, or 3 would be nearly identical.
+Thus, the following impact analysis addresses potential impacts from Alternative 1, 2, or 3 as the same for water resources under both construction and operation activities.